National Bird Day 2026: History, Importance, and Celebrations

 Although National Bird Day is mainly celebrated in the United States of America, there are very similar events to National Bird Day that takes place in other countries.

 International Migratory Bird Day is an event that annually takes place on the second Saturday of May in a number of countries.
 It was officially declared by the United Nations that IMBD takes place every second Saturday of each year.
 In 2021 the date was 8th May 2021.
-Last year date was Saturday, 14 May 2022.
+In 2022, Saturday, 14 May 2022.
+The following year, 2023, 13th May.
+In 2024, It was on 11th May, in 2025 it was celebrated on May 10 (spring) and October 11 (fall).
+For 2026 its main observance is on Saturday, May 9, 2026.

-The United States, Canada, along some South American countries observe International Migratory Bird Day.
-On this day, people raise awareness about the bird populations across the country and help to clean the breeding habitats of these birds.
+The United States, Canada, along with some South American countries observe International Migratory Bird Day.
+On this day, people raise awareness about bird populations and help clean the breeding habitats of these birds.

-This program takes place in a wide variety of locations.
-Zoos, aquariums, and museums are popular sites where International Migratory Bird Day is hosted and celebrated.
+This program takes place in many locations.
+Zoos, aquariums, botanical gardens, and museums are common sites where International Migratory Bird Day is hosted and celebrated.

-Bird Day is a holiday being celebrated in the United Kingdom ever since 1979.
-Although it was initially named “The Big Garden Birdwatch” by the bird lovers in the UK, the name changed to Bird Day in 2009.
+Bird Day is a holiday celebrated in the United Kingdom since 1979.
+It was first named “The Big Garden Birdwatch” by bird lovers in the UK.
+In 2009, the name changed to Bird Day.

-On this day, bird enthusiasts from all over the country flock to gardens and popular birdwatching sites.
-They spend one hour, as per tradition, trying to catch a glimpse of some of the rare bird species.
+On this day, bird enthusiasts from all over the country visit gardens and popular birdwatching sites.
+They spend one hour, as per tradition, trying to spot and record different bird species.
+This helps track rare or declining birds and supports long-term conservation efforts.

-How Can You celebrate National Bird Day 2023?
+How Can You Celebrate National Bird Day 2026?

 There are several enjoyable ways by which you can participate in National Bird Day, even if you aren’t a US citizen: